-- " A payout ratio of less than or equal to 80% applies for non-components. - " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield; STOXX Asia/Pacific TMI net dividend yield) -1 - " Component selection: The companies are ranked by the outperformance factor for each country and the region as a whole.
-All current components ranked 20 or above in each country ranking will remain in the index.
-If the number of stocks is still below 30, the highest ranked non-components from the regional ranking are added until there are enough stocks.
-A maximum of 10 stocks per country can be included in the index.
+- " A payout ratio of less than or equal to 80% applies for non-components. - " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield or STOXX Asia/Pacific TMI net dividend yield) -1 - " Component selection: The companies are ranked by the outperformance factor for each country and the region as a whole.
+All current components ranked 1 to 20 in each country ranking will remain in the index.
+A maximum of 10 stocks per assigned country can be included in the index.
+If the number of stocks is still below 30, the highest ranked non-components from the regional ranking are added until the fixed number of index components is reached.